1lastBr3ath/EasyCTF-2015-Writeup/forensics.md

 `$strings tulip.png`

 There was nothing.
-I then tried finding if it was hiding something by comparing file signature, using gHex, still got nothing.
+I then tried finding if it was hiding something by comparing file signature, using `gHex`, still got nothing.
 However, at last, I realized that the problem says it all.
-It's a 'Forensics' problem.
+It's a '**Forensics**' problem.
 That's it, I only needed a forensics tool, I found one at http://29a.ch/photo-forensics/#forensic-magnifier.

 There, I only needed to load the image.